 Hall Life Education

-There are four UGC-funded student halls/quarters on Tai Po Campus, namely Northcote Hall, Grantham Hall, Robert Black Hall and the Jockey Club Student Quarters, providing about 2,000 residential places.
+There are four Government-funded student halls/quarters on Tai Po Campus, namely Northcote Hall, Grantham Hall, Robert Black Hall and the Jockey Club Student Quarters, providing about 2,000 residential places.
 The Northcote Hall, Grantham Hall and Robert Black Hall provide shared twin and triple study-bedrooms and communal facilities including activity rooms, laundry rooms, bathrooms/toilets, and pantries.
 Each study-bedroom is also equipped with computer ports and is covered by Wifi network.
 A telephone is provided in the pantries on each floor of the three hostels.

 The Jockey Club Student Quarters comprises 9-person or 12-person flats, each with single/double/triple bedrooms, its own sitting/dining areas, terrace, kitchen, laundry room and bathrooms.
-Telephone lines and individual computer ports are also provided.
+Each bedroom is provided with individual computer ports and is covered by Wifi network.
+A telephone is provided in the sitting/dining areas for use by students.
 Only students of the same gender may live in the same study-bedroom/flat.

 Each student accommodation is under the leadership of a hall warden who is an academic/senior teaching staff or administrative staff of the University.
 Other residential staff includes a senior tutor and a hall manager.

-International and Regional Study Opportunities (http://www.eduhk.hk/io & http://www.eduhk.hk/gca)
+International and Regional Study Opportunities

 The International Office (IO) and Greater China Affairs Office (GCA) advocate, facilitate and coordinate the University’s international and regional education endeavours, and serve as the principal stimulus and resource centre for the promotion and implementation of related activities for students.
-By promoting international and regional education activities, the University provides opportunities for students to broaden their global perspectives, to develop cross-cultural understanding and enhance their intercultural communication skills, personal confidence and independence.
+By promoting international and regional learning activities, the University provides opportunities for students to broaden their global perspectives, to develop cross-cultural understanding and enhance their intercultural communication skills, personal confidence and independence.